IBM/z_ansible_collections_doc/source/faqs/faqs.rst

 It is likely that you are using an older version of the collection which was supported by the **Rocket Python** distribution.
-Verify that you have installed **IBM Open Enterprise Python for z/OS** on your z/OS managed node and upgrade to the latest version of the collection.
+Verify that you have installed **IBM Open Enterprise SDK for Python** on your z/OS managed node and upgrade to the latest version of the collection.
 To learn more about how to upgrade the collection, see our `installation doc`_ or the sample `repository doc`_.